rudzitisrihards/map-elevation-app/README.md

 # Map elevation app

-Simple proof-of-concept web app for getting elevation data in a certain map area and placing military unit icons on the map based on predefined rules.
+Simple proof-of-concept web app for getting elevation data in a certain map area and placing military unit icons on the map based on the available elevation data and predefined rules.

 The app allows users to:

 - View a map (MapLibre + OpenStreetMap)
 - Draw polygon areas
 - Calculate and display elevation for the area
-- Place military unit icons on the map based on elevation and placement rules
+- Place military unit icons on the map based on elevation and unit placement rules
 - Clear and redraw as needed

-Once the pin button is pressed, the app fetches elevation points, and applies these placement rules:
+Once the pin button is pressed, these unit placement rules are applied:

 - HQ is the single highest point in the polygon
 - Artillery is the next highest point that isn’t the HQ